Some scout troops and camps have a blanket ban of sheath knives. I think that’s a bad idea and here’s why.

 I get it when parents are concerned about their boys handling sharp objects that could cause great harm.
 And it makes sense that knives, axes and fire should be handled with extreme care.

-But one of things we do as scouters is teach young men to act safely in the outdoors.
+But one of things we do as scouters is teach young men and women to act safely in the outdoors.
 That means working with tools that could be dangerous in untrained hands.

 But I don’t get how some camp directors ban sheath knives from camps, or that some scoutmasters won’t let the boys carry any knife but a folder.